Shehan Madushanka: International career

 In January 2018, Madushanka was named in Sri Lanka's One Day International (ODI) squad for the 2017–18 Bangladesh Tri-Nation Series.
 He made his ODI debut for Sri Lanka against Bangladesh in the finale match of the tri-series on 27 January 2018.
 In the match, he became the fourth bowler and second Sri Lankan to take a hat-trick on debut in an ODI.

 In February 2018, Madushanka was named in Sri Lanka's Twenty20 International (T20I) squad for their series against Bangladesh.
 He made his T20I debut for Sri Lanka against Bangladesh on 15 February 2018.
 In the second T20I, Madushanka took two early wickets in one over before sustaining a hamstring injury and was later ruled out from bowling.
 However, his injury didn’t affect Sri Lanka as they won the match along with the series.
 However, due to his injury, he missed out the Nidahas Trophy in March 2018, and several other bilateral series.

 In May 2018, Madushanka was one of the 33 cricketers to be awarded a national contract by Sri Lanka Cricket ahead of the 2018–19 season.
 In December 2018, he was named in Sri Lanka team for the 2018 ACC Emerging Teams Asia Cup.

 Drug Incident

-In May 2020, Madushanka was arrested for allegedly being in possession of heroin and then suspended from all forms of cricket.
-He was carrying over two grams and 700 mg of heroin with his friend when detained in the town of Pannala by Police.
+In May 2020, Madushanka was arrested for allegedly being in possession of heroin and then suspended from all forms of cricket where he caught twice within 5 years.